Prostate Cancer Stages

 The stages are broken down as follows:

-- Stage 1 prostate cancer is limited to the prostate gland.
-The patient’s Gleason score is six or lower, and their PSA level is nine or lower.
+Stage 1 prostate cancer is limited to the prostate gland, which means that it has not spread to nearby lymph nodes or other areas of the body.
+Additionally, patients with cancer at this stage have a Gleason score of six or lower, and their PSA level is nine or lower.

-- Stage 2 prostate cancer is still limited to the prostate gland, but the patient’s Gleason score is a seven or higher and their PSA level is 10 or higher.
+Prostate cancer that is designated as stage 2 is still limited to the prostate gland and has not spread elsewhere.
+However, at stage 2, the patient’s Gleason score is a seven or higher and their PSA level is at least 10, but less than 20.

-- Stage 3 prostate cancer has spread beyond the outer layer of the prostate (for instance, it may have spread to the seminal vesicles).
+At stage 3, it’s possible that the cancer still hasn’t spread outside the prostate, but the PSA level is at least 20.
+Prostate cancer is also considered stage 3 when the cancer has spread beyond the outer layer of the prostate (for instance, it may have spread to the seminal vesicles or other tissues next to the prostate), but it has not spread to the lymph nodes.
 The patient’s PSA can be any level, and the Gleason score can be anywhere between two and 10.

-- Stage 4 prostate cancer has spread to nearby lymph nodes, tissues or organs, or even distant parts of the body, such as the bones.
+Stage 4 prostate cancer has spread to nearby lymph nodes, tissues near the prostate, or even distant parts of the body, such as the bones or distant organs.
 Similar to stage 3, stage 4 prostate cancer can involve any PSA levels and Gleason scores that range between two and 10.

 When a patient turns to Moffitt Cancer Center for diagnosis or treatment, we provide them with an individualized treatment plan that a multispecialty team of experts carefully assembles based on a comprehensive range of factors.
 We understand that prostate cancer stages are just a small part of the big picture; our oncologists evaluate everything from the stage and cellular makeup of the cancer to the patient’s overall health and personal preferences, and then tailor a treatment plan to fit the patient’s unique situation.